Skip to main content

 Southampton, Pennsylvania · FDIC Cert #35497

-Quaint Oak Bank is an FDIC-insured bank (Certificate #35497) with $701M in total assets and $583M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Quaint Oak Bank, an FDIC-insured bank (Certificate #35497) with $701M in total assets and $583M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Southampton, Pennsylvania, the bank maintains a Tier 1 capital ratio of 12.64% (Well-Capitalized) and a nonperforming loan ratio of 1.42%.
-BankHealthData assigns a composite Health Grade of C (61/100).
+BankHealthData assigns a composite Health Grade of C (61/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Quaint Oak Bank (FDIC cert 35497) is a community bank — $701M in total assets, $583M in deposits, serving the Southampton, Pennsylvania area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.